Dubai Waterfront

-Run by the Dubai Waterfront Company, the project is open to foreign investment with its real estate developer, Nakheel, owning a 51% stake.
+Run by the Dubai Waterfront Company, the project was open to foreign investment with its real estate developer, Nakheel Properties, owning a 51% stake.

 Waterfront was being developed by Nakheel, one of the world's largest real estate developers.
-There is, however, a major issue with erosion.
 The artificial islands would be formed to resemble the most widely recognized symbol of Islam, the star and crescent.
-This would produce a shelter around the Palm Jebel Ali, one of the two Palm Islands, the largest artificial islands (shaped like palm trees) in the world also being constructed by Nakheel.
+This would produce a shelter around the Palm Jebel Ali, one of the two completed Palm Islands, the largest artificial islands (shaped like palm trees) in the world also being constructed by Nakheel.
+It was later redesigned without the Islamic design, and due to the 2008 financial crisis, the project was stalled.
+With 40% of the islands already constructed, the project was cancelled.

 Geography

-Waterfront is planned to add more than 70 kilometres to Dubai's coastline and encompass an area of 1.4 e9sqft of water and land developments.
-It is expected to house an estimated population of 1.5 million people.
+Waterfront was planned to add more than 70 kilometres to Dubai's coastline and encompass an area of 1.4 e9sqft of water and land developments.
+It was expected to house an estimated population of 1.5 million people.

-Located near the new Al Maktoum International Airport, and with direct access to Sheikh Zayed Road, Jebel Ali Freezone, and Abu Dhabi, the city would be fully accessible on a local and international scale.
+Located near the Al Maktoum International Airport, and with direct access to Sheikh Zayed Road, Jebel Ali Freezone, and Abu Dhabi, the city would have been accessible on a local and international scale.

-The hub of the development would be along the shoreline, stretching in-land to offer a range of residences, commercial districts and industrial areas, with a number of major tourist attractions and leisure amenities.
-Extending from the coastline into the Persian Gulf would be a series of connected islands featuring villas and high-end accommodation.
+The development hub would be along the shoreline, stretching in-land to offer a range of residences, commercial districts and industrial areas, with several major tourist attractions and leisure amenities.
+Extending from the coastline into the Persian Gulf would be a series of connected islands featuring villas and high-end accommodations.

 Sections

-The plan consists of 10 key areas including Madinat Al Arab, expected to become the new downtown and central business district of Dubai.
+The plan consists of 10 key areas including Madinat Al Arab, expected to become Dubai's new downtown and central business district.
 Madinat Al Arab was developed by an international consortium of architects, planners and urban developers featuring resorts, retail, commercial spaces, public spaces, a broad mix of residencies and an integrated transport system including light rail and a road network.
+It was also to feature a 1-kilometre tall skyscraper named Burj Madinat Al Arab, however, the tower project was subsequently cancelled.

-Other key zones include Al Ras, Corniche, The Riviera, The Palm Boulevard, The Peninsula, Uptown, Downtown, Boulevard, and The Exchange.
+Other key zones included Al Ras, Corniche, The Riviera, The Palm Boulevard, The Peninsula, Uptown, Downtown, Boulevard, and The Exchange.